 Andy has also worked as a social work consultant, practice teacher and lecturer.
 He is an experienced and engaging trainer, facilitator and workshop leader.

-Ray has over 15 years’ experience of working on business support and training in the Early Years and Childcare sector.
-He has worked extensively with central government, delivering policy implementation and practical advice to local authorities on sufficiency duties, sustainability, business support, and childcare market development strategies.
+Ray has over 20 years’ experience of working on business support training in the early years and childcare sector.
+He has worked extensively with central government, delivering policy implementation and practical advice to local authorities on sufficiency duties, sustainability, business support and childcare market development strategies.

-Over the past few years Ray has supported numerous local authorities with their market development strategies, delivering business support and training, and guiding their free entitlement and single funding formula implementation work.
-He has a wealth of experience in developing business systems for childcare settings to improve their business skills and sustainability.
+Over the past few years Ray has worked with numerous local authorities on their market development strategies, business development, and training on implementation of free entitlement policies.
+He has a wealth of experience in designing and delivering business systems and support packages for childcare settings and schools, to improve their self-sufficiency, business skills and sustainability opportunities.

 Kathryn is a skilled researcher, consultant, trainer and qualitative data analyst.
 During her career, she has worked in a number of different roles across social care research and practice, leadership and management, and higher education.